JeonSHyun/JeonSHyun.github.io/_posts/2024-05-01-Philosophy_of_science.md

 Public observation ought to be free of bias.
 Science helps us to learn about the world, not the products of our own minds.

+Observation should be thought of as reliable detection.
+We observe in this technical sense when we use a combination of our senses and technology to reliably detect something in the world.
+Understood this way in some domains sensors are video cameras are often more reliable than our own senses.
+So when we say that the foundation of science is empirical or observational we should understand it in this way.
+The foundation is the reliable detection of what's in the world.

 ### Scientific knowledge

 #### Straight observation (observation)